ibm-cloud-docs/vpc/data-security.md

 For more security and control, you can protect your data with your own root keys (also called a customer root key or CRK).
 This feature is commonly called Bring Your Own Key, or BYOK.
 Root keys encrypt the keys that safeguard your data.
 You can import your root keys to {{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}}, or have either key management service create one for you.

+{{site.data.keyword.keymanagementserviceshort}} offers two deployment options to meet different security and compliance requirements:
+- **Standard** (multi-tenant): A cost-effective solution with FIPS 140-2 Level 3 compliance and shared HSM infrastructure.
+IBM manages the HSM master keys.
+- **Dedicated** (single-tenant): Enhanced security with FIPS 140-3 Level 4 compliance (submitted for certification), dedicated HSM partitions, and complete workload isolation.
+You own and manage your own master keys with no IBM administrator access.

+For more information about choosing between Standard and Dedicated, see [About Standard and Dedicated {{site.data.keyword.keymanagementserviceshort}}](/docs/key-protect?topic=key-protect-about).

 The KMS stores your key and makes it available during volume and custom image encryption. {{site.data.keyword.keymanagementserviceshort}} provides FIPS 140-2 Level 3 compliance.
 Hyper Protect Crypto Services offers the highest level of security with FIPS 140-2 Level 4 compliance.
 Your key material is protected in transit (when it's transported) and at rest (when it is stored).